DreamTeamMobile/Xamarin.Agora.Samples/Tutorial/Readme.md

             localVideoMutedIndicator.Hidden = true;
         }
 ```
-Create a function (`HideVideoMuted()`) to hide all the image views that are meant to appear when either the remote or local video feeds are paused.
-Call this function in the `ViewDidLoad()` method to ensure the images are hidden on app startup.
+Create a method `HideVideoMuted()` to hide all the image views that are meant to appear when either the remote or local video feeds are paused.
+Call this method in the `ViewDidLoad()` method to ensure the images are hidden on app startup.

 ### Setup Buttons
 ```c#